Abstract Integration in Net Convergence Structures

+As \cite{shcherbinsakstype} integral is the same as Fleischer's but in the context of Riesz spaces and order convergence, the result above also covers his integration procedure.

-We also note that, by the work of Boccuto and Riecan \cite{boccutoriecanconcave}, we may obtain that the Saks integral contains also the Choquet integral of Riesz space-valued functions (\cite{boccutoriecanchoquetsymmetric}), and the Sipos integral for the case of non-negative functions.
+As indicated in the beginning of the section, non-additive integration procedures are of special interest in the context of Saks integration.
+In this regard, by using some elements of the work of \cite{boccutoriecanconcave}, we may obtain that the Saks integral contains also the Choquet integral of Riesz space-valued functions (\cite{boccutoriecanchoquetsymmetric}), and the Sipos integral for the case of non-negative functions.
 In fact, let $\mathcal{H}$ be a $\sigma$-algebra and $C: \mathcal{H} \rightarrow Y$ be a capacity (for this notion, see \cite{boccutoriecanchoquetsymmetric}).
 Fix $f: \Omega \rightarrow X = \overline{\mathbb{R}}^{+}$ a function such that:

 and define $u_{f}(t) = u(t) = C(\Sigma^{f}_{t})$.
 Note that $u: \mathbb{R} \rightarrow Y$ is a monotone function.
 In this context, we shall need the next result (see Section 3 of \cite{boccutoriecanchoquetsymmetric}):